GMgoes/GMgoes/README.md

 <h2>about me</h2>

 <p>I'm 21 years old and currently live in Mato Grosso do Sul, Brazil.
 I have a passion for games, books, and pets. 🐶🐱</p>
-<p>This is my personal Github for academic work and learning about technology.The repositories developed here do not contain any links or information related to the companies I'm working with. 📌</p>
+<p>This is my personal Github for academic work and learning about technology.
+The repositories developed here do not contain any links or information related to the companies I'm working with. 📌</p>

 <h2>current skills</h2>